What Is an eSIM? A Comprehensive Beginner’s Guide

 All eSIMs, regardless of the carrier, share certain characteristics, including being less prone to physical damage and theft due to their embedded design.
 In this sense, eSIMs provide the same degree of security, but there’s another aspect to consider: network-level threats.

-The security of an eSIM is determined by the carrier that offers it.
+The is determined by the carrier that offers it.
 If a carrier has poor security protocols, it may be vulnerable to data breaches and cyberattacks, which could impact your eSIM and compromise your personal information.

 A carrier’s security largely depends on its: